RockefellerArchiveCenter/aurora/features.md

 ## Dashboard

-The homepage of Aurora provides a dashboard
+The homepage of Aurora is a dashboard where all users can view information about recent transfer activity including graphs and charts

 ## Transfers